fttlov/JCAdvance/README.md

   </tr>
 </table>

-- You can map <u> any digital Nintendo/Sony gamepad button </u> to emulate <u>any Xbox, keyboard, or mouse key</u> <br>
+- You can map any digital Nintendo/Sony gamepad button </u> to emulate <u>any Xbox, keyboard, or mouse in one profile  <br>
-- One main profile for all.
-You can still switch between profiles and create new ones
+- Profile Manager.
+Create and manage profiles in a single tab of the configurator
 - Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME)
 - Added Gyro Space option — an important setting for aiming (see more in Technical changes)
 - Added Polling rate option (higher value means smoother motion)